rickylaw-dh/lambda_contact_us_form/README.md

 > npm install

 there's no need to build!
-just zip the entire folder with the followings
+just zip with the followings

 / node_modules
 - index.js